jhucsf/spring2020/assign/assign03.md

 *Update 3/16*: minor change to grading rubric to allocate points for gracefully handling invalid parameters

+*Update 3/18*: clarified that loads and stores in the trace will access at most 4 bytes

 # Cache simulator

 **Acknowledgment**: This assignment was originally developed by